 For many years after leaving school, when I thought back to that period, I found the desire for revenge alive like a creature under a stone.
 The only change was that I looked under the stone less and less often.
 I began to write and the path lost some of its power.

 In A Sort of Life, Greene circles childhood memories restlessly, pulling himself back to the streets where he was formed and forged given them as much power as anything inherited.

 Everything one was to become must have been there, for better or worse.
 One’s future might have been prophesied from the shape of the houses as far from the lines of the hand; one’s evasions and deceits took their form from those other sly faces and from the hiding places in the garden, on the Common, in the hedgerows.
 Here in Berkhamsted was the first mould of which the shape was to be endlessly reproduced.
 For twenty years it was to be almost the only scene of happiness, misery, first love, the attempt to write, and I feel it would be strange if, through the workings of coincidence, through the unconscious sources of action, through folly or wisdom, I were not brought back to die there in the place where everything was born.

-Greene stretches his self-awareness to understood what he was, did, and most of all, what he felt.
+Greene stretches his self-awareness to understand what he was, did, and, most of all, knowledge that came from what he felt.
 “Those emotions were real when we felt them.”
-Of his mother’s remoteness, his suppressed love for his father he makes amends best he can, finding order in chaos.
+Of his mother’s remoteness, his suppressed love for his father, he makes amends best he can, finding order in chaos.